inmyth/mmm-java/README.md

 - [x] may need to cancel generate seed from middleprice
 - [] bot creates buy orders down to 0 price
 - [] unknown edit (B078019B57E783C3467419BB4C6ED93770A60CB766ACF6A00A2AABF88D3BE98E)
-- [] add warning email system in case of UNFUNDED
+- [] add warning email system in case of any unhandled errors

 ## NOTES
 RESPONSE